eclipse-edc/Samples/transfer/streaming/streaming-01-http-to-http/README.md

 ```

 ### Start the transfer
-First we need to set up the receiver server on the consumer side that will receive a call for every message.
+First we need to set up the logging webserver on the consumer side that will receive a call for every message.
 For this
 you'll need to open another terminal shell and run:
 ```shell
 ./gradlew util:http-request-logger:build